-Commutata Mayday Prunus padus 'var. commutata'
+Mayday Prunus padus

 Height: 30 feet Spread: 25 feet Sunlight: O

 Hardiness Zone: 3

 Other Names: European Bird Cherry, Common Bird

 Cherry

 Description:

-A medium sized upright accent tree covered in racemes of snowy white flowers in spring, larger than the species, followed by tiny bitter fruit, attractive to birds, good fall color; extremely ornamental, best in full sun, can be susceptible to black-knot Ornamental Features Commutata Mayday is covered in stunning racemes of fragrant white flowers hanging below the branches in early spring before the leaves.
+A medium sized upright accent tree covered in racemes of snowy white flowers in spring followed by tiny bitter fruit, attractive to birds, good fall color; extremely ornamental in bloom, does best in full sun, can be susceptible to black-knot

+Ornamental Features

+Mayday is bathed in stunning racemes of fragrant white flowers hanging below the branches in mid spring before the leaves.
 It has dark green deciduous foliage.
 The pointy leaves turn an outstanding yellow in the fall.
 The black fruits are held in clusters in late summer.